danhunsaker/angular-dynamic-forms/README.md

         * The key of each child object specifies the key to associate with the checkbox it describes
         * `class`: applies a specific [`ng-class`][] to the current checkbox, independently of the rest
+        * `label`: operates identically to the standard `label` option, but applies to a specific checkbox in the list
         * See the [checkbox](#checkbox) type for other fields supported here
 * __Other Notes:__
     * This is a convenience type, used to tie a group of [checkbox](#checkbox) controls together